House of Commons passes Emergencies Act motion after fractious debate

 Singh said his party had always seen the vote as a confidence matter.

-Toronto Liberal MP Nathaniel Erskine-Smith said he might have voted against continuing to use the act now that the blockades ended, but would vote yes because he had no interest in helping trigger an election.
-He voted in favour Monday night.
+Toronto Liberal MP Nathaniel Erskine-Smith, who voted in favour, said in the debate he might have voted against continuing to use the act now that the blockades had ended.
+He said he would vote yes because he had no interest in helping trigger an election.

 Joel Lightbound, a Liberal MP who has criticized the government over its handling of the crisis, said invoking the act was "a slippery slope."
-He said he was inclined to vote against the measures if it was not a vote of confidence, but asked for clarification from ministers.
+He said he would be inclined to vote against the measures if it were not a vote of confidence, and asked for clarification from ministers.
 He also voted in favour of the motion Monday night.

 Without any clear indication from Trudeau's office or caucus whips, the Official Opposition criticized the prime minister for what B.C.
-MP Todd Doherty styled a "veiled threat" of an election because his leadership was "threatened" and "fragile," while Ontario's Alex Ruff said Trudeau would rather have an election than admit he had got something wrong.
+MP Todd Doherty styled a "veiled threat" of an election because his leadership was "threatened" and "fragile."

 Bloc Quebecois Leader Yves-Francois Blanchet said Trudeau seemed to have made the matter a vote of confidence because he was afraid of his own caucus.
 Bloc MP Martin Champoux questioned the validity of the vote and accused Trudeau of "twisting the arm" of people who might otherwise disagree.